devoxx/DevoxxGenieIDEAPlugin/README.md

 - **Test**: Generate unit tests for your code using local and cloud-based LLM's.
 - **Code Higlighting**: Supports highlighting of code blocks.
 - **Chat conversations**: Supports chat conversations with configurable memory size.
-- **Add files to context**: You can add open files to the chat window context for producing better answers.
+- **Add files & code snippets to context**: You can add open files to the chat window context for producing better answers.

 See new features in action @ https://www.youtube.com/watch?v=7IJrKIS1eN8